First Parish owns and is stewards of three significant structures:

 In 2016, long-time Church planning moved into action to raise necessary funds.
 For that, the across-the-street facility was sold to Saint Mark of Ephesus Orthodox Cathedral.
 Also, the Church sold property abutting Westwood High School to the Town of Westwood.
 These sales, together with a successful capital campaign, permitted the Church to move ahead on a new facility to bring us modern and energy efficient office, social and classroom space integrated into one facility, contiguous with the Meeting House.
 That project was completed in September 2017.

-The Parsonage, built next to the Meeting House by the Reverend John White in 1815 while he was pastor, was acquired by the Church in 1960, and serves as resident for our present co-pastors.
+The Parsonage, built next to the Meeting House by the Reverend John White in 1815 while he was pastor, was acquired by the Church in 1960, and serves as resident for our present pastor and his family.